negrel/hugo-theme-pico/exampleSite/content/fr/home/hero.md

 	# The url of the button
   url = "/about"
 	# The text of the button
-  label = "Know more"
+  label = "En savoir plus"
 	# Primary color
 	primary = true

 [[btn]]
   url = "#contact"
-  label = 'Contact me'
+  label = 'Me contacter'

 +++